alban-read/M1-MICRO-FORTH/riscish.md

 ```

-Strings in this implementation are ASCII, limited to 255 charachters, stored in a literal pool, and zero terminated.
+Strings in this implementation are ASCII, limited to 255 chars, stored in a literal pool, and zero terminated.

 The entire operating system is based on C, (Objective C) etc, which uses zero terminated strings, standard FORTHS uses counted strings, which may be more sensible, but are not useful.